Gifts of Stocks and Bonds

 If you are holding the securities as certificates, contact your account representative for a "stock power" form.
 Sign the stock power but do not enter other information or dates; our staff will enter that information based on the date we receive the documents.
 After signing, securely send the certificates and the stock power form (in separate envelopes) to the Planned Giving office.

-NOTE: Make sure you notify the Planned Giving office of the gift and intended designation for use of the gift; otherwise, we may not be able to identify the purpose or donor of the securities.
 Warning: If your account representative sells the securities before transferring them, you may end up paying capital gain tax that you expected to avoid.
 Give clear instructions to transfer, not sell, the securities.

 Planning your estate can sometimes get complicated.
 Even simple estate plans can have severe tax and other legal consequences.
 As you review these pages, please remember that there are always exceptions to every rule.
 We encourage you to seek guidance from a qualified licensed professional such as an attorney or certified public accountant to be certain that your desires are fulfilled without any unwelcome surprises.